SilverHalf/mount-balrior/ura/mechanics.md

 ### <img class="inline deterrence"> Deterrence
 {: .no_toc}

 A buff a player gets when holding a [Bloodstone Shard].
-Players affected by this buff cannot be targeted by [Pressure Blast].
+Players affected by this buff cannot be targeted or affected by [Pressure Blast].

 ---